coreBOS/coreBOSDocumentation/user/pages/07.knowledge-base/11.moreinformation/coreboslifehacks/item.md

 You can get a [copy of the slides here](./CreatingDreams.odp) and [watch the recording we did on youtube](https://youtu.be/JFnpjQYGUJk).
 I also wrote a blog post about it which you [can read here](https://joebordes.com/the-danger-of-finding-your-purpose-and-passion).

+Thanks Ksandra for thinking about me for that and inviting me.
+It was an honor and a pleasure.

 Thanks Desi for helping and recording.